therealozp/class-notes/secure coding/buffer overflows.md

 ### StackGuard
 inserts a canary in between the return address and other information. the idea is the canary is a secret value that the attacker doesn't know about, and before we jump to the address defined by RA, we check that the canary has not been modified.

-canaries may be reused.
+values for canaries may be reused.

-1. put a "random" (crypt-secure) and/or a null byte right before the RA
+1. put a "random" (cryptographically secure) and/or a null byte right before the RA
 2. check canary hasn't been verified before jumping to the RA.

 the "random" can sometime be a null byte. although it offers less protection, it ensures that all string reads end right there without infringing on the return address.